 She is basically house broken, but will have accidents if left alone for too long.

 Giselle is a high energy Long Haired Chihuahua.
 Be ready to give this pup lots of attention.
 Also, each dog breed has certain traits.
 Knowing a little bit about your dog's individual personality and breed personality will give you some clues about how to care for your dog.

-There's a lot of Long Haired Chihuahua in this Shelter Pup!
+There's a bunch of Long Haired Chihuahua in this Shelter Pup!